Our strength is in our breadth

-Having progressed through the ranks of the Northern Territory Police Service, he was appointed Commissioner of the Northern Territory Police, Fire and Emergency Services agency in 1988 and served in that position until 1994 when he was appointed Commissioner of the Australian Federal Police (AFP).
-Mr Palmer held this position for 7 years until his retirement in March 2001.
+Having progressed through the ranks of the Northern Territory Police Service, he was appointed Commissioner of the Northern Territory Police, Fire and Emergency Services agency in 1988 he was appointed Commissioner of the Australian Federal Police (AFP) in 1994.
+Mick held this position for 7 years until his retirement in March 2001.

 In 2004/5 he conducted the Inquiry into the Circumstances of the Immigration Detention of Cornelia RAU and recently conducted an inquiry for the Tasmanian Government into conditions in the maximum security prison at Risdon in Hobart, Tasmania.

 Between 2004 and 2012 he was the Federal Government’s Inspector of Transport Security, a position created after the 9/11 and Bali bombing terrorist incidents.

 Mick is a recipient of the Australian Police Medal and in 1998 was admitted to the Order of Australia (AO) for his work in “advancing the professionalisation of policing through the introduction of far-reaching anti-corruption processes and management practice reform".